 If we vote out it will make us poorer.

 If we vote in our economy will be better

-- Venezuela initiates WTO dispute complaint against US measures on goods and servicesVenezuela has requested WTO dispute consultations with the United States regarding US measures affecting goods and services of Venezuelan origin.
-Venezuela’s request was circulated to WTO members on 8 January.
+- Guatemala initiates WTO dispute complaint against Indian sugar subsidiesGuatemala has requested WTO dispute consultations with India regarding domestic support measures and alleged export subsidies provided by India to producers of sugarcane and sugar.
+The request was circulated to WTO members on 25 March.